valiant logo

 The prototypical taxi for many years would be the Dodge Diplomat and Plymouth Gran Fury, both essentially fourth-generation Valiants (though officially the A-bodies ended when the F-bodies began, and likewise the M replaced the F - the similarities are fairly strong from F to M and not inconsiderable from A to F), but there were very few Valiant/Dart taxis.

 Taxi-historian Mike Sealey wrote: "First-generation Valiants and Lancers were tried as cabs in the US when new, only failing as a result of legroom.
-From 1962 on, Slant Six B-bodies had all the virtues at very little more expense and almost no more operating costs, and with ample legroom.
+From 1962 on, Slant Six B-bodies had all the virtues at little more expense and almost no more operating costs, and with ample legroom.
 Even the longer wheelbase 1963 Dart (and Canadian Valiant) were not enough to get cab companies to take a second look at A-bodies... it took a series of smog laws, accompanied by diminishing horsepower ratings and, finally, the 1973 oil embargo, to accomplish that.
 Chrysler appears to have brought back the A-body taxi package in 1974, the same time they officially released a police package in the A-body range."

 Thanks to Dan Stern for his technical assistance and corrections.